razarcon3/drone-gate-slam/README.md

 ### Front End
 The Front End processes visual data to identify and track features on the race gates.

 1. **Gate Corner Detection**: Faster R-CNN, trained on the 2019 AlphaPilot Challenge dataset, detects gate corners.
+[Training Code](https://github.com/razarcon3/cosys-training)
 2. **Corner Point Refinement**: A refinement step uses the Hough transform to find the precise intersection of the inner edges of the gate corners within the detected bounding boxes.
 3. **Gate Registration and Tracking**: The 3D points of the corners are geometrically verified to match the known dimensions of the gates.
 The verified corners are then tracked across frames using ByteTrack.